You Have the Same Life That Jesus Had on the Earth Pt. 2

 A Life of Change

 Although change is necessary to be more like Jesus, not everyone chooses to change.
 Some want things to be as they were.
-These folks are content with how things were.
-Things may not be perfect, but they were simple, easily understood, requiring little effort on our part to maintain.
+These folks are content with how things used to be.
+Things then weren’t perfect, but they were simple, easily understood, requiring little effort on our part to maintain.
+The “good old days.”

 Change requires willingness and actions to accomplish whatever changes need to be done in order to draw closer to the finish line.
 Whoever said that problems would go away for Christians failed to tell the truth about things.
-Christians may face problems non-existent before coming to Christ, but now they have the supernatural authority to vastly lessen or even eradicate such problems.
+Christians may face problems non-existent before coming to Christ, but now they have the supernatural authority to vastly mitigate-or even eradicate-such problems.

 No, problems don’t just go away, problems may actually increase because, as a Christian, you’re now a threat to the devil.
 The difference is that now you have the means to stop the devil, concerning your own life.
 As a Christian, a child of God, you’re now in victory, the devil’s in defeat.
 You are now in Christ.
 God is, by the Holy Spirit, living in your spirit.
 Housed in your body, which belongs to God (Corinthians 6:20).
 You, however, are the custodian and caretaker of that body.
 What you think, believe, speak, and act out is your-not God’s-responsibility.